 Safety: Based in the US, fully licensed, a PayPal Inc service

-Rates: 1-3% markup added to the exchange rate
+Rates: A markup will be added to the exchange rate

-Fees: Up to $4.99, based on destination and currency
+Fees: Variable fee, based on destination and currency

 Speed: Most transfers arrive in minutes

 Currency conversion: Instant